-At September 30, 2010 (in thousands of U.S. dollars) Fair Value Unfunded Commitments Redemption Frequency Redemption Notice Period Private equity partnerships \$ 310,296 \$ 197,362 See below See below Senior secured bank loan funds 168,309 17,215 See below See below Non-U.S. fixed income funds 78,848 - Monthly, bi-monthly 5 - 20 days Hedge funds 44,043 - Annually, bi-annually 45 - 90 days Total other investments measured using net asset valuations \$ 601,496 \$ 214,577
+At September 30, 2010 (in thousands of U.S. dollars) Fair Value Unfunded Commitments Redemption Frequency Redemption Notice Period Private equity partnerships \$310,296 \$ 197,362 See below See below Senior secured bank loan funds 168,309 17,215 See below See below Non-U.S. fixed income funds 78,848 Monthly, bi-monthly 5 - 20 days Hedge funds 44,043 Annually, bi-annually 45 - 90 days Total other investments measured using net asset valuations \$601,496 \$ 214,577

 Private equity partnerships - Included in the Company's investments in private equity partnerships are alternative asset limited partnerships that invest in certain private equity asset classes including U.S. and global leveraged buyouts; mezzanine investments; distressed securities; real estate; oil, gas and power; and secondaries.
 The fair values of the investments in this category have been estimated using the net asset value per share of the investments.
 The Company generally has no right to redeem its interest in any of these private equity partnerships in advance of dissolution of the applicable partnership.
-Instead, the nature of these investments is that distributions are received by the Company in connection with the liquidation of the underlying assets of the applicable limited partnership.
-If these investments were held, it is estimated that the majority of the underlying assets of the limited partnerships would liquidate over 7 to 10 years.
+Instead, the nature of these investments is that distributions are received by the Company in connection with the liquidation of the underlying assets of the applicable limited partnerships would liquidate over 7 to 10 years.

 Senior secured bank loan funds - The Company's investment in senior secured bank loan funds includes funds that invest primarily in bank loans and other senior debt instruments.
 The fair values of the investments in this category have been estimated using the net asset value per share of the funds.
 Investments of \$154.4 million are redeemable, in whole or in part, on a monthly basis.
 Currently, the Company generally has no right to redeem its \$6.1 million investment in bank loan funds in advance of dissolution of the applicable funds.
 Instead, the nature of this investment is that distributions are received by the Company in connection with the liquidation of the underlying assets of the applicable fund.
 The management of the senior secured bank loan funds which previously could generally not be redeemed has restructured these investments during 2010 to a fund structure which would liquidate in the near term, and the Company has elected to transfer its investment to the new fund structure.
-Subsequently, the Company has no right to redeem its investment in a closed end fund which invests in loans.
-The Company has no right to redeem its investment in a closed end fund which invests in loans.
+Subsequently, the Company has received \$94.7 million in distributions from the new fund structure.
+The Company also has a \$7.8 million investment in a closed end fund which invests in loans.
 The Company has no right to redeem its investment in this fund.

 Non-U.S. fixed income funds - The Company's non-U.S. fixed income funds invest primarily in European high yield bonds and non-U.S. convertible securities.
 The fair values of the investments in this category have been estimated using the net asset value per share of the investments.
-Investments of \$45.7 million are redeemable, in whole or in part, on a bimonthly basis.
+Investments of \$45.7 million are redeemable, in whole or in part, on a bi-monthly basis.
 The remaining \$33.2 million can generally only be redeemed by the Company at a rate of 10% per month.
 The issuers of these securities may permit redemptions which exceed this amount, but they are not obliged to do so.